adrianpk/boletus/README.md

 **gen-proto**

-Updates go files with changes in API made in the pprotocol buffers definition file at `pkg/grpc/api/v1`.
+Updates go files with changes in API made in the protocol buffers definition file at `pkg/grpc/api/v1`.

 **make client**